 Head to the Bowali Visitor Centre to plan your time in Kakadu.
 Stop for refreshments at the café before you wander through the interpretive displays and gallery.
 Remember to ask staff for information about any road closures or conditions you should be aware of for your trip through Kakadu.

 Check into your accommodation at Cooinda Lodge before preparing for an afternoon walk.
 Make your way to Burrungkuy (Nourlangie) to stroll through the naturally sheltered path filled with ancient rock art upon the walls.
-This is a must stop for anyone that wants to see well-preserved Aboriginal rock art in Australia.
+This is a must-stop for anyone who wants to see well-preserved Aboriginal rock art in Australia.

 Finish the day with an incredible sunset after a short walk to the top of Nawurlandja lookout.